cnlohr/cnovr/README.md

 General:
  * Make some global "now" or delta timer, "time of next frame flip"?  (i.e. 1/fps + frame start time)?
+ * Figure out why OpenGL is crashing on Linux if you add the -rdynamic flag.
+This is crucial for better debugging.

 Maybe:
  * There should be some default shader for if a shader with a 0 id is activated, it can go to the default.